checkmycode/san_jose_muni_bot/README.md

     ∙ Make new folder in C: and name it SeleniumDrivers ∙ Extract all files from the downloaded zip to C:\SeleniumDrivers

+Open command prompt and run:
 ```bash
   pip install selenium
 ```
 ```bash
   pip install bs4
 ```
+Edit san_jost_muni_bot.bat

+    @echo off
+    "Path where your Python exe is stored\python.exe" "Path where your Python script is stored\script name.py" pause

+Setup Windows Task Scheduler to run san_jost_muni_bot.bat at 7 A.M.

 # Documentation